Find out more about five aspects that shaped Chinese Singaporean culture

 By the 1860s, Chinese migrants made up 65% of the population in Singapore, becoming the majority race.
 But where did Singapore’s early Chinese migrants come from?
 There were two main types of migrants, one that came from southern China (Fujian and Guangdong) and another from Southeast Asia.

 The migrants from southern China made up the bulk of the influx of migrants.
 From coastal cities along southern China, these migrants were considered more adaptable and outward facing than the land-bound northern Chinese.
-Faced with the Taiping Rebellion (against the Manchu emperors) followed by the Great Northern China famine, many Chinese migrants left for Singapore in search of a better life.
+Faced with the turmoils of the Taiping Rebellion (against the Manchu emperors) and natural disasters, many Chinese migrants left for Singapore in search of a better life.
 These migrants were mostly single males who were not well-educated, so they mostly worked as manual labourers.

 Largely from the Hokkien, Teochew, Cantonese, Hakka and Hainanese dialect groups, these migrants spoke their own dialects and often relied on related clan associations for social support.
 Through these associations and communities, they were able to continue to uphold the values and practices from China.

 Compared to migrants who came directly from southern China, the Chinese migrants who came from Southeast Asia (SEA) had already been in the region many generations earlier.
-Their ancestors, also originally from southern China, had settled along regional port cities like Malacca, Penanga, Semarang, Yangon and Manila from as early as the 14thcentury.
+Their ancestors, also originally from southern China, had settled in regional port cities like Malacca, Penanga, Semarang, Yangon and Manila from as early as the 14th century.

-These migrants were mainly traders who were part of a well-established trading network between China and SEA.
-They had long acclimated to local customs and habits.
+These migrants were mainly male traders who were part of a well-established trading network between China and SEA.
+They had long acclimatised to local customs and habits by marrying local women.
 For example, the Peranakan Chinese spoke Baba Malay, a hybrid of Malay and Hokkien, and were also often fluent in European languages.
 This multi-lingual edge allowed them to act as middlemen between Europeans and locals.

 In 1819, it was estimated that there were 120 Malays and 30 Chinese on the island.
-However, by 1871, from the explosive growth of the colonial economy, the census revealed a population of just under 100,000 people made up of Chinese, Malays, Indians, Europeans, Arabs, Jews, Siamese and other minorities.
+However, by 1871, the explosive growth of the colonial economy, led the local population to increase to just under 100,000 people made up of Chinese, Malays, Indians, Europeans, Arabs, Jews, Siamese and other minorities.

 Today, Singapore remains an immigrant society with a population that is more diverse than ever before.
 With the liberalisation of migration policies in the early 1990s till 2010, many new migrants are coming from Western countries and northern China.

 Understanding the need to integrate and unify a diverse population, the Singapore government embraced multi-racialism as part of its official policy.
-And with that also comes the embrace of Singapore as a multi-religious society.
-In fact, in 2014, Pew Research Survey found Singapore to be the country with highest religious diversity amongst the 232 surveyed countries.
+And with that, Singapore has also embraced the multi-religious profile of its society.
+In fact, in 2014, Pew Research Survey found Singapore to be the country with highest religious diversity amongst the 232* surveyed countries.

 “In Singapore, you buy cheapest and sell dearest.
 We do not grow coffee in Singapore, yet we are a major supplier of coffee beans in the world.
 We produce no spices, but we are the centre of the Southeast Asian spice trade.
 We are also the biggest exporter of Swiss watches in the region.
 We have no oil, but we refine a lot of it and we are the trading centre for oil and other related products.
 Singapore’s trade is 2.5 times its GNP.” – George Yeo, 1998

 As a small island, Singapore has always had few natural resources.
-Yet, it was the centre of trade in Southeast Asia since its early days as Temasek, and was even known for three local exports – hornbill casques, lakawood (incense wood) and cotton.
+Yet, it was the centre of trade in Southeast Asia since its early days as Temasek, and was well-known then for three local exports – hornbill casques, lakawood (incense wood) and cotton.

 This is due to its deep harbour and convenient location on maritime trade routes between China and India.
 According to the Selden Map of China, an early 17th century map, Singapore was on the main southern sailing route, exposing it to many influences both from southern China and around the region.

-How does Singapore maintain a unified identity across such a diverse population?
+How does Singapore maintain a unified identity (in a nation) across such a diverse population (in a global city)?
 Through various national policies that create common ground between people, while allowing them to maintain their own cultural roots.

 Transcending ethnicities, all citizens enjoy the same rights and responsibilities, regardless of race, language or religion, and are all unified under the same national symbols and pledge.
 At the same time, people are free to practise their own religious and cultural beliefs.

 English is chosen as Singapore’s working language, bridging the communication gaps between ethnic groups.
-With the Bilingual Policy, English was to be learnt alongside a respective mother tongue (Malay, Mandarin and Tamil for the Malay, Chinese and Indian communities respectively).
+With the Bilingual Policy, English is learnt alongside a respective mother tongue (Malay, Mandarin and Tamil for the Malay, Chinese and Indian communities respectively).
 Learning the mother tongue strengthens a sense of cultural belonging and imparts cultural values.

 Finally, common spaces and experiences such as national schools, national service, public housing and hawker centres create even more opportunities for people of different ethnicities to interact and bond.
 Meanwhile, cultural spaces like Malay Heritage Centre, Indian Heritage Centre and Eurasian Heritage Centre promote mutual understanding amongst ethnic and cultural groups.

-Through a careful balance of policies that encourage openness, and policies that promote a unified identity, Singapore continues to stay competitive on the world stage.
+Through a careful balance of policies that encourage openness, and those that promote a unified identity, Singapore continues to stay competitive on the world stage.